DEVITY-IOT/devity-iot.github.io/website/docs/reference/change-datahub.md

 It is possible to hot swap the Data hub on a fully provisioned device.
 To do so, follow the below steps.

-1. Create a new Data Hub for required cloud service.
+1. Create a new Data Hub for the required cloud service.

     <!-- Create a [Thingsboard](docs/tutorial/Thingsboard%20-%20Rule%20Engine/KEYNOA.md) Data Hub by following these steps.